-\end{thm} \begin{rmk} If we applied the Lagrange multiplier theorem to our constrained minimization problem, we would get the contact ``\,force'' only in the form of a distribution, namely in $W^{-k_0,2}(Q;\RR^n)$.
+\end{thm} \begin{rmk} If we applied the Lagrange multiplier theorem to our constrained minimization problem, we would get the contact ``\,force'' only in the form of a distribution, namely as an element of $(W^{k_0,2}(Q;\RR^n))^*$.
 An estimate in the same space for the time-continuous, parabolic solution is directly available by using the equation, cf. \cite{kromerQuasistaticViscoelasticitySelfcontact2019}.
 However \cite{PalmerHealey} proved that in the steady case, one in fact obtains a measure--valued contact force in the sense our definition.
-We will use their argument here, but moreover we employ a quantitative estimate on the norm of the measure to retain the desired regularity when passing to the limit as $\tau\to 0$.\end{rmk} \begin{proof} We use the approximation $\eta_\tau$ resp.\@ $\overline\eta_\tau$ and all other notation from the proof of \Cref{AuxExistence}.
-Fix $k\in \{1,\dots,M \}$.
-Recall that we have
+We will use their argument here, but in addition to that we employ a quantitative estimate on the norm of the measure to retain the desired regularity when passing to the limit as $\tau\to 0$.\end{rmk} \begin{proof} We use the approximation $\eta_\tau$ resp.\@ $\overline\eta_\tau$ and all other relevant notation from the proof of \Cref{AuxExistence}.
+Fix $k\in \{1,\dots,M \}$ and recall that we have that